Jerry Orbach: Marriages and family

-Orbach was married in 1958 to Marta Curro, with whom he had two sons, Anthony Nicholas and Christopher Benjamin.
+In 1958, Orbach married Marta Curro, with whom he had two sons, Anthony Nicholas and Christopher Benjamin.
 They divorced in 1975.
 Elder son Tony is a construction manager and an accomplished crossword puzzle constructor who has published more than 25 puzzles in The New York Times.
-Younger son Chris Orbach is an actor and a singer; he played Lennie Briscoe's nephew Ken Briscoe during the first season of Special Victims Unit.
+Younger son Chris Orbach is an actor and a singer.
+He played Lennie Briscoe's nephew Ken Briscoe during the first season of Special Victims Unit.

 In 1979, Jerry Orbach married Broadway dancer Elaine Cancilla, whom he met while starring in Chicago.

-Orbach lived in a high-rise on 53rd Street off Eighth Avenue in Hell's Kitchen and was a fixture in that neighborhood's restaurants and shops.
+The couple lived in a high-rise on 53rd Street off Eighth Avenue in Hell's Kitchen, an intersection shared with the Theater District, where Orbach was a fixture in that neighborhood's restaurants and shops.
 His glossy publicity photo hangs in Ms. Buffy's French Cleaners, and he was a regular at some of the Italian restaurants nearby.
-As of 2007, the intersection of 8th Avenue and 53rd Street was renamed in honor of Orbach.
-The plans met with some resistance by local planning boards but were overcome thanks to his popularity and his love of the Big Apple.
+After his death, she worked to have the intersection of 53rd and 8th renamed in honor of Orbach; the plans met with some resistance by local planning boards, but were overcome thanks to his popularity and his love of the Big Apple.